Crown advocate

-Crown advocate is a title used in some former British colonies (and until recently in Britain) for a government prosecutor.
+Crown advocate is a title used in Britain and some former British colonies for a government prosecutor.
 In former British Colonies and certain British extraterritorial courts the title is (or was) used by the senior government advocate.
-Until recently, in Britain the title is used for entry-level prosecution counsel employed by the Crown Prosecution Service.

 Great Britain

-In the United Kingdom, the role of a crown advocate (now called a crown prosecutor) is to analyse, review, prepare and present a wide range of cases in the Crown Court and the Court of Appeal, including as a junior advocate in the more serious and complex cases.
-Crown advocates will be expected to have an up-to-date knowledge of all criminal offences and will maintain a high volume of casework, which will include the review of more serious and complex cases.
+In the United Kingdom, there are three levels of crown advocate as well as senior and principal crown advocates employed by the Crown Prosecution Service (CPS).

-There are also senior and principal crown advocates.
+Level One crown advocates conduct the prosecution of non-jury work, usually in the Magistrates' Court.
+As well as all non-jury work, level 2 crown advocates conduct jury trials in the Crown Court, ranging from straightforward, very short trials to those of medium length and complexity towards the top end of level 2.
+Level Three crown advocates conduct jury trials in the more serious and complex cases.
+Senior crown advocates conduct jury trials in very serious, sensitive and complex cases, including rape, substantial historic child abuse, homicide cases and cases involving issues of national security.
+Principal crown advocates conduct advocacy in the CPS' complex cases across areas and casework divisions and perform at a standard expected of a King's Counsel.

 British Supreme Court for China and Japan

-The position of Crown Advocate was created in the British Supreme Court for China and Japan in 1878.
+The position of Crown Advocate was created in the British Supreme Court for China and Japan in 1878 and existed until 1943 when the court was abolished.
 The first holder of the position was Nicholas John Hannen.
 The position was similar to the position of an Attorney General in a colony.
 The Crown Advocate was not a full-time employee of the Foreign Office but received payment for acting as Crown Advocate.
 The Crown Advocate was allowed to accept cases from private clients that did not conflict with his role as Crown Advocate.